bilgambuyu/Financial-Tracking-System/README.md

 ## Overview

 A **Database-First Financial Management System** built in Microsoft Excel for UN agencies, NGOs, and development programmes.
-This system manages the full lifecycle of funds from diverse sources (Regular Budget, Voluntary Contributions, Bilateral Donors like Sida, EU, ECHO) and ensures compliance with **UN-Nutrition and EU/SECO reporting standards**.
+This system manages the full lifecycle of funds from diverse sources (Regular Budget, Voluntary Contributions, Bilateral Donors like Sida, EU, ECHO).

 **Key Capability:** Tracks Revenue → Allocations → Expenditures in a relational data model with a dynamic "Reserve Engine" that provides real-time liquidity alerts.